-- (a) If any alarm system produces three (3) false alarms in any calendar year, the city shall provide written notice of the fact, which shall be given by certified mail or delivery to the alarm user asking the alarm user to take corrective action in regard to false alarms and informing the alarm user of the false alarm fee schedule provided herein. - (b) Upon any alarm system producing a fourth or additional false alarm in a calendar year, a fee of fifty dollars (\$50.00) per false alarm shall be charged to the user or owner. - False alarms occurring no later than six (6) months after installation of an alarm system shall not be counted in the penalty fee assessment procedure.

-(5) Appeal of false alarm:

-- (a) Any owner or user who has been notified of a false alarm or assessed a false alarm fee may appeal to the mayor by giving written notice within three (3) days of the notification of a false alarm or assessment.
-Upon receipt of the appeal notice, a time certain, not to exceed thirty (30) days of receipt of the appeal, shall be established for a hearing. - (b) The appellant shall be given reasonable notice of such hearing date. - (c) The mayor shall serve as hearing officer, and the burden of proof shall be upon the appellant to show by a preponderance of the evidence that the alarm signal in question was not a false alarm as defined herein. - (d) After receipt of all relevant evidence, the hearing officer shall, within three (3) days, render a decision.
+- (a) If any alarm system produces three (3) false alarms in any calendar year, the city chief of the affected department shall provide written notice of the fact, which shall be given by certified mail or delivery to the alarm user asking the alarm user to take corrective action in regard to false alarms and informing the alarm user of the false alarm fee schedule provided herein. - (b) Upon any alarm system producing a fourth or additional false police alarm in a calendar year, a fee of fifty dollars (\$50.00) per false alarm shall be charged to the user or owner. - (c) Upon any alarm system producing a fourth or additional false fire alarm in a calendar year, a fee of fifty dollars (\$50.00) per false alarm shall be charged to the user or owner. - (cd) False alarms occurring no later than six (6) months after installation of an alarm system shall not be counted in the penalty fee assessment procedure. - (5) Appeal of false alarm: - (a) Any owner or user who has been notified of a false alarm or assessed a false alarm fee may appeal to the mayor by giving written notice within three (3) days of the notification of a false alarm or assessment.
+Upon receipt of the appeal notice, a time certain, not to exceed thirty (30) days of receipt of the appeal, shall be established for a hearing. - (b) The appellant shall be given reasonable notice of such hearing date. - (c) The mayor or his designee shall serve as hearing officer, and the burden of proof shall be upon the appellant to show by a preponderance of the evidence that the alarm signal in question was not a false alarm as defined herein. - (d) After receipt of all relevant evidence, the hearing officer shall, within three (3) days, render a hisdecision.
 The decision of the hearing officer shall be final.